|

 4. Basic first-aid kit.
 Think about the stuff you'd need to patch injuries long enough to hike out--a few bandages, some antiseptic wipes, and butterfly bandages for wounds, a triangular bandage (also works as a sling, bandanna, and athletic wrap), and tape.
 Adjust for longer outings and group size.

-5. Map, compass and now GPS .
+5. Map, compass, watch, cell phone and GPS .
 Don't take navigation for granted just because it's only a day hike. ( Hikers at Tahoe have been lost only 1 mile from the main road.
 It can happen.)
 Ten miles from the car is still 10 miles into the back country.
-A GPS is of great benefit however, it should not replace a map and compass.
+A GPS is of great benefit however, it should not replace a map, compass and an analogue watch.
 Do not forget extra batteries.
 Remember in the winter, batteries drain faster.
+Updated Sept 2016

 6. Water treatment.
 A bottle of iodine tablets or other chemical treatment adds mere ounces to your pack, but pays off on long days when you're constantly refilling your tanks.
-Water purification pumps also work well.
+Water purification pumps or water straws also work well.
 They are a little heavier and may freeze during the winter.
+Carring some type of boiling vessel is highly recommended.
+In boiling, you do not hvae to boil the water for 5 minutes.
+As long as the water comes to a rolling boil, that will be long enough to kill all pathogens in the water.

 7. Rain shell.
 A lightweight waterproof/breathable shell is ideal.
 A poncho also works and may take up less room in your pack.
 Toss in an extra mid layer if the weather is chilly.
 Garbage bags can also double as a expedient rain suit.
 Learn how to make a hypothermia suit out of a poncho here on this site.

 8. Emergency shelter.
-Depending on your preference for pack weight and comfort, all of the following work: bivy sack, emergency blanket, tarp, a waterproof rain suit, garbage bags (min. of 2).
+This should be number one.
+Depending on your preference for pack weight and comfort, all of the following work:clothing, bivy sack, emergency blanket, tarp, a waterproof rain suit, garbage bags (min. of 2).
 Consider carrying a lightweight sleeping bag if nighttime temperatures would kill you.

 9. Warm hat.
 It won't take much space in your pack, but provides the warmth of an extra sweater if the mercury dips or if you have to sleep out.

 10. Fire.
+This should be number 2.
 Lighter or matches in a waterproof container along with a candle.
 Trixoine tables will light with a spark kit even when wet.
 (Butane does not work in very cold temperatures with out first warming it up.)
 I prefer a steel and flint striker along with Vaseline and cotton balls.
 Always carry more than one way to light a fire.
+I carry a ferro rod in my paracord neck strap.
+This is always with me.
 I perfer 3 ways.
 20 Feb.
 2009

 13. Cordage.
 I have added cordage to a survival item.
 Dental floss is great.
 This is stong and there is a lot of it in a package.
 It can be used for sewing up wounds if need be.
 In addition, it can be used for traps and lashing together cross members for a shelter.
 I also like to carry paracord.
-It is very strong and can be carried as a belt is correctly tied.
+It is very strong and can be carried as a belt if correctly tied.
+I carry around all the time.
+I have it as a braclet, rifle sling, camera sling and even on my belt.
+One should carry at least 25 feet of para-cord in their survival gear.
+The strands in the paracord can be used for traps, sutures, floss, sewing or what ever you can think up.
+There is a new type of carrier for paracord.
+It also has a place for a small lighter to burn the ends of the cord as well as another fire source.
+I carry one in all my bags.
+It can also be worn attached to a pant loop.
+Learn knots.
+Amazing things can be built with paracord.

 Washoe County Search and Rescue: WashoeSAR.com

 When you venture out, BE PREPARED!!!
-Click here to find information on the search and rescue missions.
+Click here to find information on the search and rescue missions in Washoe County and Lake Tahoe.

 The weather at Tahoe can change any time.
 These pictures are 15 minutes apart.
 9 March 2001